-Sensitive Teeth Dentist Kalamazoo MIDo your teeth hurt more in the winter?
+Do your teeth hurt more in the winter?
 Do you ever feel a twinge of pain when you sip a cup of hot coffee?
-If so, you may have sensitive teeth for many reasons.
-But having worn tooth enamel is the most common reason for tooth sensitivity.
+If so, it’s important that you schedule an appointment with one of our dentists in Kalamazoo, MI, to determine the source of your .
+There are many reasons for tooth sensitivity, but the most common is worn tooth enamel.

 Here’s what else you need to know about sensitive teeth.